Two-dimensional Planck spectroscopy for microwave photon calibration: Introduction

 A particular challenge for the quantum state tomography in cryogenic experiments is to establish a connection between classical quantities (voltages, currents, etc.) measured at room temperature with conventional receivers to their quantum counterparts (photon numbers, probability amplitudes, etc.) inside of a closed cryogenic set-up.
 Here, the difficulty lies in the fact that it is impossible to directly access various parts of the experimental set-up during the operation of cryogenic systems at millikelvin temperatures.
-Therefore, a precise, \textit{in-situ}, characterization procedure of the detection chain is required.
+Therefore, a precise, \textit{in-situ}, characterization procedure of the detection chain is required, providing us with the exact gain and the noise added to a signal by the detection chain.
 A calibration by sending classical probe signals through the measurement input-output chain is usually not sufficiently precise.
 This is due to the inaccessibility of an accurate estimation of actual transmission losses of numerous cryogenic microwave components, susceptible to change at cryogenic temperatures~\cite{Pobell.1996,Giordano.1975,Kushino.2008,Kurpiers.2017}.
 A well established approach to this problem is to embed a reference photon source in the experimental set-up.
-Many existing calibration techniques rely on quasi black-body radiators emitting well-defined thermal radiation following Planck's law~\cite{Mariantoni.2010,Perelshtein.2022,Simbierowicz.2021,Jebari.2018}, voltage-biased tunnel junctions generating shot noise~\cite{Spietz.2003,Roy.2018}, or qubit-based approaches~\cite{Qiu.2023, Macklin.2015,Decrinis.2020}.
-Similarly, these calibration techniques are employed for characterization of the noise performance of cryogenic amplifiers, where a full knowledge of a signal at the amplifier input is needed~\cite{Renger.2021,Simbierowicz.2021,Pozar.2012,Heinz.2022,Bartram.2023}.
-Here, an accurate characterization of near quantum-limited amplifiers lays the foundation for many experiments that rely on efficient detection of weak microwave signals, such as qubit readout~\cite{Blais.2004,Eddins.2019} or detection of dark matter axions~\cite{Bartram.2023,Lasenby.2020}.
+Many existing calibration techniques rely on quasi black-body radiators emitting well-defined thermal radiation following Planck's law~\cite{Mariantoni.2010,Perelshtein.2022,Simbierowicz.2021,Jebari.2018}, voltage-biased tunnel junctions generating shot noise~\cite{Spietz.2003,Roy.2018}, or qubit-based approaches~\cite{Macklin.2015,Decrinis.2020}.
+For power calibration of incident microwave signals, similar approaches based on qubits~\cite{Qiu.2023} or bolometer-type detectors~\cite{Girad.2023} can be used.
+All of the aforementioned calibration techniques are also employed for characterization of the noise performance of cryogenic amplifiers, where a full knowledge of a signal at the amplifier input is needed~\cite{Renger.2021,Simbierowicz.2021,Pozar.2012,Heinz.2022,Bartram.2023}.
+Here, an accurate characterization of near quantum-limited amplifiers lays the foundation for many experiments that rely on efficient detection of weak microwave signals, such as qubit readout~\cite{Blais.2004,Eddins.2019} or search for dark matter axions~\cite{Bartram.2023,Lasenby.2020}.